 De fem Halder

 Visit the landscape of Hald where once the five 'Halder' were situated.
-Two 'Halder', the manor house 'Hald Hovedgaard' and the ruin named after Bishop Friis still exist.
+Here, you can experience 800 years of history within walking distance between the Dollerup Hills and the Hald lake.

 De fem Halder have a long and exciting history which you can find out more about in Haldladen next to the parking lot by Hald Manor House.

 Learn a bit more about the five historical locations here:

 This is the castle that was never finished.
 Gammel Hald would have been an impressive castle if it had been completed.
 The castle moat has a diameter of about 80 meters and was surrounded by a 2.5 meter deep inner moat.
 This suggests that the castle dates from the period 1250-1300.

 Valdemar's Fortification is a siege facility that was established by King Valdemar Atterdag in 1372 to conquer the castle Hald.
 On the largest of the two ramparts, the king apparently built a large siege machine.